Dre Campbell Farm

 You can buy ladybugs for your garden locally or online, but the consensus is that attracting them is far better.

 Buying them doesn’t guarantee they will feed because of the stress of moving.
-Attracting them also ensures they will dig into the feast you’re providing them.
+Attracting them ensures they will feed on what you provide them with.

 Plant Nectar and Pollen Plants

-Some plants and flowers that attract ladybugs include marigold, angelica, calendula, yarrow, chives, feverfew, and dill.
+Some flowering plants that attract ladybugs include marigolds, angelica, calendula, yarrow, chives, feverfew, and dill.
 Plant them around the house and garden.

 Provide Plenty to Eat

-If you don’t have enough pest insects already in the garden, you can plant some trap plants to draw in aphids — their favorite food.
+Suppose you don’t have enough pests in the garden; plant trap plants.
+These plants will attract aphids—ladybugs’ favorite food.

-Traps crops include radish, kale, sunflowers, hoya, mustard, and nasturtiums.
+Trap crops include radishes, kale, sunflowers, hoyas, mustard, and nasturtiums.

 Quench Their Thirst

 Place bowls of water with pebbles inside and around your garden.
-The stones give them a place to safely rest while they drink.
+The stones give them a place to rest while they drink safely.

 Be Careful with Pesticides

-Synthetic pesticides will kill lady beetles and other helpful garden bugs if sprayed directly on them.
+Synthetic pesticides will kill lady beetles and other garden bugs if sprayed on them.

-Natural pesticides should also be used with caution.
-Depending upon what it is, some natural ones will, at worst, kill them and best, drive them away from your garden, so be careful.
+Also, use natural pesticides with caution.
+Some natural ones will, at worst, kill them.
+At best, they will drive them away from your garden.
+So, be careful.

 Identifying Them

-Lady beetles range in color and size, with some mistaken for other types of beetles.
+Lady beetles range in color and size, with some being mistaken for other types of beetles.

-They mostly have red, orange, or yellow bodies with black spots, but they can also range in color from solid black to brown.
+They mostly have red, orange, or yellow bodies with black spots, but they can also range from solid black to brown.

 Besides, they can possess spots, stripes, or just be plain.
-They are tiny (between .03 to .7 inches) and round in shape with black on their heads, legs, and antennae.
+They are tiny (between 0.03 to 0.7 inches) and round in shape, with black on their heads, legs, and antennae.

 Additionally, ladybugs have three natural defense mechanisms to keep predators from eating them.

 • One is to play dead.
-They will pull up their legs and fall to the ground, playing dead to fool their attackers.
+Ladybugs will fall to the ground, playing dead to fool their attackers.

 • The second is its color.
 Helpful predators such as birds have learned that certain colors mean unpleasant taste or unsafe to eat.

 • The last is the toxic fluid they release to protect themselves when provoked.
-This liquid is foul-smelling and tastes bad, so predators will stay far.
+This foul-smelling liquid tastes terrible, and predators will stay far away.

 Takeaway

-Whatever name you call them by, these cute little beetles are not only helpful to have in your garden; they are amongst the more colorful.
+Whatever you call them, these cute little beetles are helpful in your garden.
+Ladybugs are also quite colorful.

 Sasha Campbell